ericc231/Local_Voice_Processing/README.md

 ```

 **Note**: The input audio file must be in `.wav` format.
 If you have another format (e.g., `.mp3`, `.m4a`), please convert it first.
 A sample `ffmpeg` command is provided by the script if you use a wrong file type.

+**File Deduplication and Resume**: The system calculates the SHA256 hash of the input audio file.
+If a file with the same hash has been previously processed (or partially processed), the system will either skip processing (if completed) or resume from the last known stage.